toshiouchi/MyOriginalWav2Vec2.0/README.md

 Changes of Context Network

-The context network of the original Wav2Vec2.0 consists of Transoformer Encoder, on the other hand a context network of my original Wav2Vec2.0 constists of Transformer Encoder, Downsampler and Transforemer Decoder.
-Inputs of Transformer Decoder are an output of Transformer Encoder as source input and a calculation amount as target input by downsampling the Transformer Encoder output.
+The context network of the original Wav2Vec2.0 consists of Transoformer Encoder.
+On the other hand, a context network of my original Wav2Vec2.0 constists of Transformer Encoder, Downsampler and Transforemer Decoder.
+Inputs of Transformer Decoder are an output of Transformer Encoder as source input and a calculation amount by downsampling the Transformer Encoder output as target input.

 A learning of pre-training